 Reinforcement differs from a bribe in that it is not offered in advance of the behavior, but rather is something that happens as a behavior occurs, or immediately afterwards.

 Like punishment, reinforcement must follow a behavior straight away, in order to effect the likelihood that the behavior will be repeated in the future.
 And like punishment, reinforcement can be either positive or negative.

-Positive reinforcement training is a highly effective way to teach basic and advanced obedience to any puppy or dog.
-Most dog training organisations now use these methods with great success.
+Positive reinforcement training is the future of dog training.
+It’s a highly effective way to teach basic and advanced obedience to any puppy or dog.
+And most dog training organisations now use these methods with great success.